 12. Clove oil

 Clove oil has traditionally been used to treat digestive complaints, including bloating, gas, and indigestion.

 Consuming clove oil after meals can increase digestive enzymes and reduce the amount of gas in the intestines.

-When gas pains strike, place a hot water bottle or heating pad on the stomach.
+Placing a hot water bottle or heating pad on the abdomen can help relieve gas pain and discomfort.
 The warmth relaxes the muscles in the gut, helping gas to move through the intestines.
 Heat can also reduce the sensation of pain.